Rockford Unit 6 Bylaws

 Section 1

-All monies and/or other assets belonging to this Unit shall be in custody of the Treasurer and he shall deposit same in banks approved by the Board of Directors and no money shall be disbursed from the funds of this Unit except from the funds of this Unit except by check issued by the Treasurer and countersigned by the President.
+All monies and/or other assets belonging to this Unit shall be in custody of the Treasurer, and he shall deposit same in banks approved by the Board of Directors.

 Section 2